Courses and Seminars

 To register and for further information (in German)… (Electronics Lab Course)

-Advanced Laboratory Course (FP)
+Advanced Laboratory Course (ALC)

 The registration to seminar courses is carried out online on UnivIS.
 To see the list of available seminars, you must first join the course.
 Please be aware of the announcement date.